Patient Portal Development Guide for Clinics & Hospitals (2025)

 5. Healthcare AI Chatbot

-AI chatbots, also known as healthcare chatbots, provide 24/7 support in patient portals using technologies like Natural Language Processing (NLP), Large Language Models (LLMs) such as GPT-4, and Machine Learning.
-They understand patient queries, generate natural responses, learn over time, and can even support voice interactions.
+AI chatbots, or healthcare chatbots, offer 24/7 support in patient portals.
+They use technologies like Natural Language Processing (NLP) and Machine Learning.
+Large Language Models (LLMs), such as GPT-4, are also included.
+They understand patient questions and create natural answers.
+They learn over time and can also support voice interactions.

 Secure Messaging and AI chatbots are two key features that work closely to improve communication in patient portals.
 Secure Messaging provides a safe, encrypted channel for patients and doctors to communicate within the patient portal.
 AI chatbots integrate with this feature to handle common inquiries instantly, such as appointment scheduling, prescription refills, or basic medical questions.
-This reduces the volume of routine messages that staff need to manage, allowing healthcare workers to focus on complex cases.
+They get time back, and patients get help faster.

 AI-powered chatbot in a medical portal system